 In most cases, no treatment is necessary and swelling, the itching will resolve on their own.
 Wash the area well with soap and water.
 Applying a cold pack or cortisone cream to the area can help reduce swelling.

 However, if itching and swelling are a problem, you can give your cat an antihistamine such as Benadryl to relieve symptoms.
 Dosage below:

 |5.5 kilos||11 mg||11 pounds||11 mg|

 - If your cat is in pain, do not self-administer painkillers to your cat, human painkillers such as aspirin, ibuprofen, and paracetamol are toxic to cats and can lead to death.

 - If your cat has been stung by a bee in the mouth, as the area can quickly become swollen, causing difficulty breathing.

-- If your cat has gone into anaphylactic shock, immediate veterinary attention is required.
-If possible, phone have somebody phone ahead to the surgery so your veterinarian can be on standby to treat.
+- If your cat has gone into anaphylactic shock.
+Phone ahead to the surgery so your veterinarian can be on standby to treat.
 Anaphylaxis requires administration of epinephrine, which can reverse symptoms of a severe allergic reaction.
 Supportive care will also be necessary, this may include oxygen and IV fluids.

 - If your cat has received multiple bites or stings, even if he appears well, he should be checked over.